Jordan94360/Data-Science-Project-Portfolio/YouTube Comment Sentiment Analysis/README.md

     - The top 10 best performing videos all were between 6-13 minutes long or were long form (+30 minutes).
 (See Plot 21)
     - The date a video is posted doesn't really matter.
 (See Plot 24)
     - Average watch time for the top 10 videos was 3 mintues even thought the total video length was longer than 3 minutes.
 (See Plot 25)
-    - Common topics among the top 10 videos included data science projects and ways to learn data science
+    - Common topics among the top 10 videos included data science projects and ways to learn data science.
+(See Plot 24-28)
 ***
 ## 4. Tools